CSULB is going zero waste!

 For our current recycling and waste reduction programs, check out below to see how you can help the university conserve valuable natural resources, reduce landfill related greenhouse gas emissions, and move CSULB closer to our ultimate goal of becoming a Zero Waste campus.

 For the convenience of our students, faculty and staff, designated recycling containers for bottles and cans are located throughout the campus grounds and inside many campus buildings.

 There are a number of writing instrument recycling boxes located throughout campus.
 Acceptable items include permanent markers, highlighters, markers, mechanical pens, and pens.
-Please refer the writing instrument recycling map here for drop-off locations.
-If you would like to arrange a pick-up of a full box, please contact email@example.com.
+Please refer to the writing instrument recycling map here for drop-off locations.
+If you would like to arrange a pick-up of a full box, please contact firstname.lastname@example.org.